dario-mr/api-stress-test/README.md

 mvn clean package -Pproduction
 ```

-Then, start the app normally.
+Then, start the app with `prod` spring profile.